Find Active & Responsive Pros in all major Manitoba Cities!

 Do Manitoba lawn care operators need a licence to apply pesticides?

 Yes.
-Commercial pesticide application in Manitoba requires a valid applicator licence issued under The Pesticides Act.
-When hiring for weed control or fertilization, ask your operator for their licence number before work begins.
+Commercial pesticide application in Manitoba requires a valid applicator license issued under The Pesticides Act if they are a Weed & Feed or Pest company.
+When hiring for weed control or fertilization, ask your operator for their lisence number before work begins.
 Unlicensed application is a compliance issue for the operator and a liability for you as the property owner.

 What is core aeration and why does Manitoba soil need it?